rickyfuk/uwbootscamphomework5/README.md

 # Future Plan

 Plan for the future development of this site:
-1. Add the option page allow the user to change the time, number of question and color setting
-2. Add an database page for the user to make the changes for the question content
+1. Add the features that the user can see the color change with the time instantly. (i.e. when the time reach 4pm, the 3pm block will turn grey and 4pm block turn red without refresh or any action)

 # Create By
 Created by Chung Hei Fuk